Today we are talking about how long computer monitors last. One of the most common problems faced by PC users is their monitor failing to work.

 The cost of replacing a monitor can vary depending on the type of monitor and the extent of the damage.
 In general, you can expect to pay anywhere from $50 to $200 for a new monitor.

-I am Rai Saleem (MSc. in Software Engineering).
+I am Rai Saleem (MSc.
+Computer Science).
 Worked with Different Tech StartUps.
-I have 4+ Years of Working Experience in the Software Industry.
-On This Plateform, I share My Experience and Providing Solutions for Computer problems.
+I have 4+ Years of Working Experience in the Computer Industry.
+On This platform, I share My Experience and Providing Solutions for Computer problems.

 I Started This Journey From 2G internet with 30KB downloading Speed to This modern 5G World.
 Now Sharing My IT Experience With loving People Like You.
 I am addicted to This Drug of Computer Science since My Childhood When I Got my first core 2 duo Pc.